folio-org/stripes-experiments/stripes-connect/api.md

 * `mutator`: a JavaScript object with properties named after each resource.
-The corresponding values are themselves objects whose keys are HTTP methods and whose values are methods that XXX do what exactly?
+The corresponding values are themselves objects whose keys are HTTP methods and whose values are methods (XXX that do what exactly?)
   These methods optionally take an ID to append to the value of the `path` configuration.
 This result in duplication if you, for example, run `mutators.someResource.DELETE(124)` on `/patrons/124`